meenatchi-panneerselvam/AZSevai/README.md

-# Echo Bot template
+# AZ Sevai

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

 ## Prerequisites
 - [Node.js](https://nodejs.org) version 10.14 or higher